vlio20/one-day/README.md

 **Edge:** represents colliding events - $e$, $e \in E, E$ - group of all edges.
 For example, if node $u$ and $v$ collide then there will be an edge $e_{u,v}$ connecting them.
 **Graph:** the collection of nodes and edges $G, G\in(N,E)$ .
 **Cluster:** represents a group of connected nodes ( sub group of the Graph) - $c$, $c \subseteq G$ .
 For example, if we have the following nodes: $u, v, w$ and edge $e_{u,v}$.
 Then there will be 2 clusters, the first will contain $u,v$ and the second will contain only $w$.
 **Clique:** represents sub group of nodes in a cluster, each pair of nodes in this group has a connecting edge -  $cq$, $cq \subseteq c$.
-Note, clique represents a colliding events.
+Note, a clique represents a group of colliding events.

 **Board:** The day container which holds all the events.